IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-st/Managing/ManagingIntro.md

 - managing storage policies and named disks
 - and other virtual data center capabilities exposed through the vCloud Director web console

 Both of these domains will be explored in this demonstration guide.
-When demonstrating to clients sellers are encouraged to focus on the "on the IBM Cloud" aspects of the solution.
+When demonstrating to clients, sellers are encouraged to focus on the "on the IBM Cloud" aspects of the solution.

 !!!
 Important "Read before continuing!"